Skip to content

 • Lengthy check-out process

-With SabeeApp's solutions, you can catch the above mentioned issues.
-First of all, with SabeeApp, guests can check in online prior the arrival, so there's no need to wait at the reception.
-With the smart lock integration in GuestAdvisor, guests can open and close their rooms with their smartphone without using a physical key.
+With SabeeApp's solutions, you can catch the above-mentioned issues.
+First of all, with SabeeApp, guests can check in online pre-arrival, so there's no need to wait at the reception.
+With the smart lock integration in GuestAdvisor, guests can open and close their rooms with their smartphones without using a physical key.
 Therefore, if you set this option up, your guests can go directly to their room without having to check in at the reception and receive their keys upon arrival.
 The checkout process is not more complicated than this either - SabeeApp enables online payment, so every payment can be settled via a mobile phone.
-Moreover, SabeeApp’s innovative app, GuestAdvisor, enables guests to post feedback in real time 30 minutes after they arrive, rating the check-in experience.
+Moreover, SabeeApp’s innovative app, GuestAdvisor, enables guests to post feedback in real-time 30 minutes after they arrive, rating the check-in experience.
 It allows staff to respond quickly, on the spot if there’s any issue.
 Like this, it's possible to avoid negative guest reviews after checking out.

 How to improve your services and avoid guests' complaints?